isle-project/graphmaker/lib/docs/readme-template.md

 indicates that A's y-coordinate is less than or equal to B's y-coordinate.
 Inequality constraints can go in either direction (greater or less).

-When working with constraints at the repl, the `:reposition` command can be useful.
+When working with constraints at the REPL, the `:reposition` command can be useful.
 Graphmaker solves for a good arrangement of your nodes and edges, adjusting incrementally as new structure is added to the graph.
 So that the graph remains stable as you proceed, Graphmaker uses the previous positions as starting points for repositioning nodes after adjustment.
 Sometimes, however, you have made sufficient changes that you